Rihen-Mistry/Rihen-Mistry.github.io/README.md

 ## About

-Rihen is a Mechanical engineering graduate from Nirma University, currently perusing MBA from Indian Institute of Management, Raipur (21-23).
-He has worked with an Indian chemical conglomerate - DCM Shriram ltd for 3 years in Project Management Office where he was part of various mega projects at Bharuch, Gujarat
+Rihen is currently perusing MBA from Indian Institute of Management, Raipur.
+A Mechanical engineering graduate from Nirma University, He has worked with an Indian chemical conglomerate - DCM Shriram ltd for 3 years in Project Management Office where he was part of various mega projects at Bharuch, Gujarat

+He has experience in :
+- Project life cycle management (Initiation, planning, execution, monitoring & control, closing)
+- Stakeholder Management
+- Scope & Cost Management
+- Progress Monitoring & Reporting
+- Procurement Planning
+- Dashboards & MIS

 ### Markdown